No, you won't stay hungry while traveling during Ramadan in Asia!

 What to Expect During Ramadan in Asia

 Many Muslims travel home to be with their families during Ramadan.
-Some shops and restaurants may be closed until sundown or for consecutive days.
-Long-haul transportation might run on an erratic or modified schedule due to less drivers and more demand.
+Some shops and restaurants may be closed until sundown or for consecutive days while the proprietor is away.
+Long-haul transportation might run on a modified schedule due to less drivers and more demand.
 Accommodation is rarely affected during Ramadan, so no need to plan farther ahead than usual.

+Be courteous.
 Locals observing Ramadan who haven't eaten all day may understandably have a little less energy for handling complaints or inquiries.
 Refraining from smoking all day sometimes puts a strain on nerves.
-Be a little more patient with people, especially if expressing grievances about something.
+Be a little more patient with people, especially if expressing a grievance about something.

 Non-Muslims are not expected to fast, however, many shops, street-food carts, and restaurants may be closed throughout the day.
 In places such as Singapore, Kuala Lumpur, and Penang where large Chinese populations exist, food is never hard to find.

 Chinese and non-Muslim-owned eateries remain open for daytime meals.
-Only in very small villages with few eateries will you struggle to find daytime food.
+Only in very small villages with few options will you struggle to find daytime food.
 Survival workarounds include preparing food and snacks that can be eaten cold during the day (e.g., hardboiled eggs, sandwiches, fruit).
-Quick-fixes such as instant noodles can save the day.
+Quick-fixes such as instant noodles (available at any minimart) can save the day.

 How to Behave During Ramadan

 Ramadan is about more than just fasting.
 Muslims are expected to purify their thoughts and focus more on their religion.
-You may find yourself the recipient of random acts of kindness and charity.
+Mosques get very busy.
+As a traveler, you may find yourself the recipient of random acts of kindness and charity.

 Make an extra effort to be considerate of others while traveling during Ramadan: